-Water is an incredible tool for doing science experiments in 5th grade.
+Water is an incredible tool for doing science experiments with liquids in 5th grade.
 You can use it to study states of matter, physics, chemistry, and more.
 It is readily accessible, safe for kids and the experiments are a ton of fun!
 We have done lots of experimenting with water science over the years.
 Check out our comprehensive resource on Water Science Projects for the perfect experiment for your studies.

 Make It Move